procedural/hardware/README.md

 * Sony introduces "Perfect for PlayStation 5" for BRAVIA XR TVs: https://www.sony.eu/presscentre/news/sony-introduces-perfect-for-playstation5-for-bravia-xr-tvs
 * https://www.nvidia.com/en-us/geforce/news/red-dead-redemption-2-pc-nvidia-recommended-gpus/
 > Starting with 1920x1080, the most popular gaming resolution, and using High settings, our testing revealed that the GeForce RTX 2060 was ideal for 60+ FPS 1920x1080 gameplay.
+* DDR5 Ram Prices Crashed By 20% In May Alone: https://tech4gamers.com/ddr5-memory-prices/